multitudes/portfolio/README.md

 ## Airlock

-This app is currently in beta on TestFlight!
+This app is currently in beta on TestFlight.
 https://testflight.apple.com/join/rfPbYjXH

 #### A two minutes meditation app.